The short version

 Then, when you remind them at graduation that they have $20k waiting for them, it’s like getting credit twice for the same gift!

-What are the tax implications of gifting savings bonds?
+Tax implications of gifting savings bonds

 When you give bonds as gifts, the recipient is responsible for paying taxes when they cash them in.